 - Stay out of the NVZ line.
 Even if you slightly entered with half a foot, you’ll be charged with the fault.

 - Let the ball bounce twice before you start hitting volleys.
 This is the most common fault among beginners, that they don’t let the ball bounce and hit it.
-Double bounce rule means that when the game starts, and you receive your first ball, let it bounce, and then return it.
+The double bounce rule means that when the game starts, and you receive your first ball, let it bounce, and then return it.
 Similarly, the opponent will let it bounce and then hit the ball at you back.
 This way, the two-bounce rule gets completed and now you can start volleying.

 - You’ve to make the serve below the waistline.
 Your paddle can’t be above the top part of your wrist line when it’s in contact with the ball.

-- Don’t hit the ball out of the bounds.
+- Don’t hit the ball out of bounds.
 That’s why I don’t recommend rookies to be involved in overheads, because it might instantly cause you a fault.

 - For the scoring, you can play to 11, 15, and 21 points.
 However, each game is won by 2 points, and until the score is equal on both sides, the rally continues.